Why You Need SIP Protocol for Voice Communications

 SIP is typically associated with a technique to implement the functionality of typical telephony over an IP network.
 It is replacing the older, less versatile protocols used in the old days such as H.323 and MGCP.
 These older protocols functioned at a very low level to connect IP phones to the public telephone network.
 SIP, however, provides a sophisticated and straightforward way to network the enterprise.
 For example, SIP uses email addresses as the SIP address in place of a telephone number over the standard telephone network.

 SIP trunking brings many benefits to the business user such as cost savings, networking flexibility, and emergency disaster recovery.
 It can eliminate the high subscription fees of basic rate interfaces and primary rate interfaces.
 It also optimizes the bandwidth usage by delivering both voice and data over the very same connection.
 Businesses will have the manageability to route calls to favored carriers and the redundancy of using multiple service providers.

-We are specialists in AL T-1.
-This page is a quick listing of the services specifically offered by T1Market in Jacksonville.
+We are experts in Alabama T1 Internet Lines.
+This page is a quick summary of the services specifically offered by T1Market in Jacksonville.

-As we go forward, our objective is to constantly enhance our product offerings.
-We now supply enterprise products typically used by bigger firms, namely: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers even offer free managed Cisco routers for multi-year agreements.
-Mainly, our objective is to build a bond with you - our customer - that will last for years to come.
-Obtaining your trust is exactly what we do here.
-Saving you money on affordable Ethernet services is how we keep it.
+As we go forward, our goal is to constantly enhance our product offerings.
+We now offer business products normally used by larger companies, namely: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers even deliver free managed Cisco routers for multi-year agreements.
+Mainly, our goal is to create a bond with you - our customer - that will certainly last for years to come.
+Acquiring your trust is exactly what we do here.
+Conserving you money on economical MPLS services is precisely how we keep it.